swiftlang/swift-evolution/proposals/0000-shared-storage-property-wrapper.md

 }
 ```

-The initialization of the storage value itself follows the same principles as static variables: it can't instance variables or methods that depend on `self` being initialized.
+The initialization of the storage value itself follows the same principles as static variables: it can't use instance variables or methods that depend on `self` being initialized.
 Though literals and other type variables can be used.

 ```swift
 struct RangeStorage {